vuejs-translations/guidelines/README.md

   - For consistency, the team and repo names are determined based on the [ISO 639-1 language codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).

-5. Once translation is finished, you can request to publish it under `*.vuejs.org` URLs.
-We will also add it to the list of existing translations on the English docs, and announce the translation from the official Twitter account!
+5. Once translation is finished, we will move it from WIP to completed languages on `vuejs.org`, and announce the translation from the official Twitter account!

 ## Workflow Recommendations